February 15, 2024

 Do efforts to define antisemitism take away freedom of speech?

 In the U.S., the First Amendment protects speech that’s racist, xenophobic, homophobic, and antisemitic.
 So, classifying speech as antisemitic does nothing to restrict it.
 But where such bigotry has consequences—e.g., in determining the motivation of hate crimes—it is important to know what antisemitism is.
 After all, the First Amendment does have limits.
 It does not protect incitement, defamation, fighting words, and threats to violence that are both imminent and likely.
 A tool to help understand all these forms of anti-Jewish hatred is important in determining the biased motivation of hate crimes that are punishable under the law.

 It’s also important for promoting civil discourse in public settings and on social media.
 In that way, the International Holocaust Remembrance Alliance’s (IHRA) Working Definition of Antisemitism, developed in 2016, actually helps safeguard First Amendment guarantees of freedom of religion and speech.
 Explaining modern forms of antisemitism as IHRA’s Working Definition does prevent a “chilling effect” for members of the Jewish community who otherwise might feel afraid to openly identify as Jewish.
 It also discourages progressive spaces from barring Jews from participating in progressive causes because of their affiliation with Israel.
-AJC’s 2021 State of Antisemitism in America report found that 81% of American Jews and 85% of the general public said anti-Zionism – defined by the statement “Israel has no right to exist” – is antisemitic.
+AJC’s State of Antisemitism in America 2023 Report found that 85% of American Jews and 84% of the U.S. general public believe the statement “Israel has no right to exist” – the foundational core of anti-Zionism – is antisemitic.

 For more information on the IHRA Working Definition of Antisemitism Definition, click here.